-JOINT BASE LEWIS-MCCHORD, Wash. - Battling with glasses and contacts are common tasks that many soldiers are subjected to when their vision isn't perfect.
-Fortunately for soldiers on Joint Base Lewis-McChord, the opportunity to rid themselves of steamed up glasses and lost contacts is as simple as a visit to their local on post hospital.
+JOINT BASE LEWIS-MCCHORD, Wash. -- Battling with glasses and contacts are common tasks that many Soldiers are subjected to when their vision isn't perfect.
+Fortunately for Soldiers on Joint Base Lewis-McChord, the opportunity to rid themselves of steamed up glasses and lost contacts is as simple as a visit to the post hospital.

-The Laser Refractive Surgery Center located at the Madigan Healthcare System on JBLM, provides soldiers the opportunity to correct their problem vision by using the Warfighter Refractive Eye Surgery Program.
-WRESP was established by the Department of Defense so that soldiers could deploy and not have to battle the complications of wearing glasses while performing their duties in various environments.
+The Laser Refractive Surgery Center located at the Madigan Healthcare System on JBLM, provides Soldiers the opportunity to correct their vision by using the Warfighter Refractive Eye Surgery Program.
+WRESP was established by the Department of Defense so that Soldiers could deploy and not have to battle the complications of wearing glasses while performing their duties in various environments.

-"This is specifically set aside for war fighters.
-This program has been set up to improve mission readiness," said Dr. Angela Triebold, MHS optometrist.
-"We want to be able to deploy these soldiers and have them not worry about breaking glasses or improper contact lens care, we want to make sure we are getting the front-line soldiers to take advantage of this free procedure."
+"This is specifically set aside for warfighters.
+This program has been set up to improve mission readiness," said Dr. Angela Triebold, Madigan optometrist.
+"We want to be able to deploy these Soldiers and have them not worry about breaking glasses or improper contact lens care, we want to make sure we are getting the front-line Soldiers to take advantage of this free procedure."

-Located at MHS for the last ten years, the clinic is capable of doing both Photorefractive keratectomy (PRK) and Laser-Assisted in Situ Keratomileusis (LASIK) and average 1,000 procedures a year.
+Located at Madigan or the last ten years, the clinic is capable of doing both Photorefractive keratectomy (PRK) and Laser-Assisted in Situ Keratomileusis (LASIK) and average 1,000 procedures a year.
 Both surgeries use lasers to shape the cornea of the eye to correct a person's vision.

-One particular soldier, 1st Lt.
-Christopher Griggs, executive officer for the 14th Engineer Battalion, 555th Engineer Brigade, was eager to come in and start checking into the procedure.
+One particular Soldier, 1st Lt.
+Christopher Griggs, executive officer for the 14th Engineer Battalion, 555th Engineer Brigade, was eager to come in and start looking into the procedure.

 "It was such a pain downrange to wear glasses all the time so I knew as soon as we got back that I was going to be doing this," Griggs said.
 "My command has been very supportive.
 I know the battalion has pushed a lot of people through the clinic to get Soldiers the treatment they need."